iMichka/homebrew-MacVTKITKPythonBottles/README.md

 They are compiled against Homebrew's python (2.7.6).

-The VTK and ITK binaries were compiled without specific options, like fftw, freetype, opencv, etc ... but this could still be added if needed.
+The VTK and ITK binaries were compiled with some specific options, look at the formulas to know which ones.
+(HDF5, FFTW, ...)

 The files are provided "as is" without warranty or support of any kind.

 ## Current versions

-  - VTK 6.0.0
+  - VTK 6.1.0
   - ITK 4.5.0

 You will need to have Homebrews Python (2.7.6) installed.